-The City of Monash is home to an estimated 202,847 residents, making us one of the most populous municipalities in Victoria.
+Population growth: City of Monash is home to an estimated population of 202,847 residents, making us one of the most populous municipalities in Victoria.
 The projected growth between 2016 and 2031 is 11.0 per cent.
-It is anticipated that most of this growth will occur in those who are working age (19.4 per cent), retirement age (15 per cent) and under working age (11 per cent).
+It is anticipated that most of this growth will occur in the population of working age of 19.4 per cent, population of retirement age is estimated at 15 per cent and a 11 per cent increase in population under the working age.

-Rate Capping

-The State Government introduced a cap on rate increases in 2016.
-This is matched to CPI levels and has been set at 1.5 per cent for 2021/22 with future projections at 2.5 per cent.
+Rate Capping: The State Government introduced a cap on rate increases in 2016.
+This is matched to the CPI levels and has been set at 1.5% for 2021/22 with future projections at 2.5%.